Airports in Iceland

 Getting to the city

-The inexpensive Flybus service leaves Keflavík Airport 35-40 minutes after the arrival of each flight.
-The Flybus terminal in Reykjavík is at Hotel Loftleiðir and the bus stops at Hafnarfjörður and Garðabær en route to the city.
-Its first stop in Reykjavik is the BSÍ Bus Terminal.
-Free onwards transfers are available to all major hotels, the Youth Hostel, Laugardalur camping area and the domestic airport.
-For these transfers the driver will ask you to board smaller busses.
-Two taxi companies also operate from a rank outside the arrivals hall.
+The Flybus service leaves Keflavík Airport 35 to 40 minutes after the arrival of each flight, stopping first at the BSÍ Bus Terminal and then proceeding to Hafnarfjörður and Garðabær en route to Reykjavik.
+There are onward transfers aboard smaller buses available to all major hotels, the Youth Hostel, Laugardalur camping area and the domestic airport at the BSÍ Bus Terminal.
+Taxi companies also operate from a rank outside the arrivals hall.